What Is Customer Attrition & How To Reduce Client Attrition Rate

 Customer acquisition cost (CAC) is the amount of money that you have to spend in order to acquire a new customer.
 Your customer lifetime value represents the total amount of money you can expect from each of your customers throughout their time with your company.
 The goal, to maximize profits, is to have the lifetime value of the customer be significantly higher than the cost of acquiring that customer.

-Where number of churned customers is how many people have left your service over the period out of the total number of customers you had during the period.
+Where the number of churned customers is how many people have left your service over the period out of the total number of customers you had during the period.
 For example, if you start the month of January with 500 customers and 5 of them leave during the month, your churn rate would be 5 divided by 500, or 1%.

 Any good analytics tool, especially one designed specifically for SaaS like ProfitWell Retain, will be able to calculate your churn rate for you.
 These tools will make it easier to monitor the trends over time and ensure that you are moving in the right direction.

-Retention vs attrition
+Customer retention vs customer attrition

-- Attrition — This is bad.
+Customer Attrition — This is bad.
 By losing customers, you're losing revenue, plain and simple.
 Attrition is to be avoided at all costs.